ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

-## Build a Slackbot in {{site.data.keyword.conversationshort}}
+## Create an assistent
-{: #slack-chatbot-database-watson-3}
+{: #slack-chatbot-database-watson-4}
 {: step}
 In this part of the tutorial you are going to work with the {{site.data.keyword.conversationshort}} service.
 First, you create a new assistent.
 Then, you create the custom extension and add it to the assistent.
 Thereafter, you will create actions and test them using the web preview.
 Finally, you integrate the chatbot with Slack and perform more tests.

-### Create an assistent
-{: #slack-chatbot-database-watson-4}
-{: step}

 1. In the [{{site.data.keyword.cloud_notm}} Resource List](https://{DomainName}/resources) open the overview of your services.
 Locate the instance of the {{site.data.keyword.conversationshort}} service.
 Click on its entry to open the service details.
 2. Click on **Launch Watson Assistant** to get to the {{site.data.keyword.conversationshort}} Tool.
 In the welcome dialog, create a new assistant by using **slackbot** as **Assistant name**, then click **Next** to start personalizing.
 For the first question on deployment pick **Web**.
 For the other questions answer for your role or with **Other** / **Not sure at this time**.
 Click **Next** for the opportunity to customize the chat UI.
 Leave it as is and click **Next** again.
 Finalize by clicking **Create**.